monkamtanyi/Terraform-master-class-series/03 - Language Syntax/a). ReadME.md

 - A block is a container for other content.
 - An example of a block template is as below.
 ## Template
-#d content of d curly bbraces represent d content of a block.
+#d content of d curly braces represent d content of a block.
-blk type =prvidr, resources, etc blk label= resource type (ie if blk type =resource as an ex) blk label =d name, local to terra, this will differentiate diff resources- u can create many instanes with diff names.
+blk type =prvidr, resources, etc

+blk label= resource type (ie if blk type =resource as an ex) blk label =d name, local to terra, this will differentiate diff resources- u can create many instanes with diff names.
-Blocks are containers for code, delimited by d curly braces we pass aguements in d curly braces.
+Blocks are containers for code, delimited by d curly braces. we pass aguements in d curly braces.
 In terraform everything we create will be a resource, all resource blks req.
 2 labels other blks req 1 label.

 #Template
      <BLOCK TYPE> "<BLOCK LABEL>" "<BLOCK LABEL>"   {